 – train and equip Maritime police forces in Somaliland, Puntland and possibly in Galmudug

-EUCAP Nestor is not a CMR project.
+EUCAP Somalia is not part of the CMR programme.

 Support to the Maritime Transport Sector